 \section{Evaluation of the Digital Twin}

-To decide what applications can be realized with our system, it is crucial to know the spatial accuracy and detection rate of the digital twin that it generates.
+To decide what applications can be realized with our system, it is crucial to know the accuracy and detection rate of the digital twin that it generates.
 For example, using the digital twin for maneuver planning in autonomous vehicles requires high position accuracy, whereas position accuracy is less important for the detection of traffic jams.
 Knowing the statistical certainty and uncertainty of the system's measurements also makes it possible to define safety margins that vehicles have to take into account when using the provided information.

-However, as we explained in~\cite{kraemmer2020vorausschauend}, the evaluation of the system's digital twin is a challenging task.
+However, the evaluation of the system's digital twin is a challenging task~\citep{kraemmer2020vorausschauend}.
 To merely evaluate the detection performance of individual sensors is insufficient to judge the system's performance, as the calibration between the sensors and the fusion algorithms are of paramount importance for the quality of the digital twin and must therefore also be included in the evaluation.
 End-to-end evaluation of the system requires ground truth information of the traffic on the testbed over an extended period of time.
-This implies having the exact positions of all the vehicles on the observed stretch of highway.
+This implies having the exact positions of all the vehicles on the observed stretch of the highway.
 Labeling the images from the cameras within the system is not sufficient, as it would only provide ground truth information in image coordinates but not in the real world.
-Neither is using a single, localized test vehicle sufficient, as the system must be able to handle a wide variety of vehicle colors and shapes.
-Furthermore, the usefulness of simulations is also limited.
+Using a single, localized test vehicle also has limits, as the system must be able to handle a wide variety of vehicle colors and shapes.
+Furthermore, the usefulness of simulations is limited as well.
 In reality, the system is subject not only to various lighting and vibration effects, but also to the decisions of drivers, which are hard to model.